zaucker/agrammon/Advent2020/shitty-program.md

 ```

 Note that the parameter `$technical-file` is marked as optional by the trailing `?` and that the usage message thus also marks this parameter as optional by enclosing it in `[  ]`.

+The first line in the above code example defines a [`subset`](https://docs.raku.org/language/typesystem#index-entry-subset-subset) `ExistingFile` of the data [type](https://docs.raku.org/language/typesystem) `Str`, namely those strings that refer to a locally existing file.
+If called with a filename `foo.cfg` of a none-existing file, the program aborts with the message `No such file foo.cfg`.

 The usage message also shows the command line calls for
 * running the model in batch mode from the command line (`run`),